 - 1. Member must be 18 years of age or older; AND - 2.
 Medication must be prescribed by or in consultation with a rheumatologist; AND - 3.
 Member has a documented diagnosis of active ankylosing spondylitis (AS); AND - 4.
-Member must have a documented negative TB test (i.e., tuberculosis skin test (PPD), interferongamma release assay (IGRA)) within 12 months prior to starting therapy; AND - 5.
+Member has had a negative tuberculosis test within the past 12 months; AND - 5.
 Member has had back pain for 3 months or more that began before the age of 50; AND - 6.
 Current imaging results show an inflammation of one or both of the sacroiliac joints (sacroiliitis); AND - 7.
 Member has tried and failed to respond to treatment with at least two NSAIDs taken at the maximum recommended dosages.
-Treatment failure requires at least 4 weeks of therapy with each NSAID without an adequate response. - 8.
-Dosage allowed: Inject 50 mg subcutaneously once weekly.
+Treatment failure requires at least 4 weeks of therapy with each NSAID without an adequate response - 8.
+Dosage allowed/Quantity limit: 50 mg subcutaneously once weekly (4 syringes/autoinjectors per 28 days).

-If member meets all the requirements listed above, the medication will be approved for 12 months.
-For reauthorization:
+If all the above requirements are met, the medication will be approved for 12 months.